any-tdf/stdf/doc/components/progressLoop/guide_en.md

 The size of the progress loop, ProgressLoop, is determined by the width of the outer container.
 The component uses an SVG rendering with a canvas size of 24\*24, which fills the parent container.
 The width, strokeWidth, theoretically supports any value between 0 to 12, but when the width is too large, the circular ring may not be aesthetically pleasing.

-## useSlot
+## Snippet

-When useSlot is true, the default percentage text is no longer used for the percentage content, and instead, the slot passed in is used for rendering.
+When children is passed in, the percentage content no longer uses the default percentage text, but uses the passed children to render.

 ## CSS injection